krahets/hello-algo/docs-en/chapter_computational_complexity/performance_evaluation.md

 On one hand, it's challenging to eliminate the interference of the test environment.
 Hardware configurations can significantly affect the performance of algorithms.
 For instance, on one computer, Algorithm `A` might run faster than Algorithm `B`, but the results could be the opposite on another computer with different specifications.
 This means we would need to conduct tests on a variety of machines and calculate an average efficiency, which is impractical.

-On the other hand, conducting comprehensive tests is resource-intensive.
+Furthermore, conducting comprehensive tests is resource-intensive.
 The efficiency of algorithms can vary with different volumes of input data.
 For example, with smaller data sets, Algorithm A might run faster than Algorithm B; however, this could change with larger data sets.
-Therefore, to reach a convincing conclusion, it's necessary to test a range of data sizes, which requires significant computational resources.
+Therefore, to reach a convincing conclusion, it's necessary to test a range of data sizes, which requires excessive computational resources.

 ## Theoretical Estimation